vippsas/vipps-developers/contact.md

 - [More than one problem, or a new one?](#more-than-one-problem-or-a-new-one)
 - [Newsletter](#newsletter)

-Document version: 2.3.5.
+Document version: 2.4.0.

 ## We help with technical issues

-We help with _**technical**_ issues from developers, such as questions about using our APIs.
+Vipps Integration helps with _**technical**_ questions from developers, such as questions about using our APIs.
 If you do not have a technical issue, the fastest way to get help is to start in the right place:

 | Topic               | How to get help |